dpwolfe/good-morning/README.md

-# environment
-Shared Engineering Environment Files
+# Shared Engineering Environment Files

 ## OS X Setup
 Run the following from a command prompt to enable holding key to repeat characters.
 You will need this when navigating using VI commands: